Central bank reserves

 The Eesti Pank reserves allow the central bank to remain independent of the government and ensure that it has sufficient capital to cover any possible losses.
 More broadly, the reserves help ensure confidence in the monetary system of the euro area and underpin the stability of the Estonian economy and financial system.

-The value of the reserves denominated in foreign currencies was 1.58 billion euros at the end of 2022.
-The foreign currency reserve was made up of sovereign bonds from the USA, Australia, Canada and the United Kingdom, mortgage-backed securities from the USA, and bonds of international institutions.
-The equity portfolio stood at 180 million euros at the end of the year.
+The value of the reserves denominated in foreign currencies was 1.58 billion euros at the end of 2023.
+The foreign currency reserve was made up of sovereign bonds from the USA, Australia, Canada and the United Kingdom, and mortgage-backed securities in the USA.
+The equity portfolio stood at 237 million euros at the end of the year.

-The return on Eesti Pank's investment assets was in 2022 very negative, despite the conservative distribution of assets at -9% or around 157 million euros.
+The return on Eesti Pank’s investment assets was around 5.2% in 2023, meaning a profit was made of around 98 million euros.

 Eesti Pank has 256.6 kg or 8250 Troy ounces of gold, and holds it more for historical reasons than for financial reasons.
 Eesti Pank sold the majority of its gold assets when Estonia regained its independence, to exchange them for bonds, which allowed the goals set for the reserves to be met better.